reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 Apart from text, Elasticsearch can store other types of data known as `Field Type` as explained under the section on [mapping-types](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-types.html) in the documentation.

 ## Starting our Elasticsearch Instance
-Before going any further, let us start an Elasticsearch instance which we will use throughout for running our examples.
+Before going any further, let us start an Elasticsearch instance, which we will use for running our examples.
 There are numerous ways of running an Elasticsearch instance :
 1. Using a hosted service
 2. Using a managed service from a Cloud Provider like [AWS](https://aws.amazon.com/elasticsearch-service/) or [Azure](https://azuremarketplace.microsoft.com/en-in/marketplace/apps/elastic.elasticsearch)
 3. DIY way by installing Elasticsearch in a cluster of VMs.
 4. Running a [Docker Image](https://www.docker.elastic.co)

-We will use the Docker image from Dockerhub which is good enough for our demo application.
+We will use the Docker image from Dockerhub, which is good enough for our demo application.
 Let us start our Elasticsearch instance by running the Docker `run` command:

 ```shell
 docker run -p 9200:9200 -e "discovery.type=single-node" docker.elastic.co/elasticsearch/elasticsearch:7.10.0
 ```

-This will start an Elasticsearch instance listening on port 9200.
-We can verify the instance by hitting the URL `http://localhost:9200` and check the resulting output in our browser:
+Executing this command will start an Elasticsearch instance listening on port 9200.
+We can verify the instance state by hitting the URL `http://localhost:9200` and check the resulting output in our browser:

 ```json
 {